Utricularia pobeguinii

 Utricularia pobeguinii is a small annual carnivorous plant that belongs to the genus Utricularia.

+Distribution and habitat

 It is endemic to Africa and is only found in the region around Kindia, Guinea.
 U. pobeguinii grows as a terrestrial plant in wet soils among sandstone at altitudes from 500 m to 1000 m.
 It was originally described by François Pellegrin in 1914, reduced to a variety of U. spiralis by Peter Taylor in 1963, and later elevated back to the species level by Taylor upon further investigation.